Regulator–Moderator War: Aftermath

 Texas history states that the feud officially ended in the year 1844 after the leaders were captured by the Texas government, but many more acts of violence and killings between the two factions continued for several years.
 In 1847 for example, a Moderator partisan named Wilkerson held a wedding party for his daughter and invited some of the Regulators.
-Unbeknownst to the latter, the refreshments that were served to them were poisoned, and after the party over 60 of them got sick and about 10 of them died.
+Unbeknownst to the latter, the refreshments that were served to them were poisoned, and after the party, over 60 of them got sick and about 10 of them died.
 The gruesome act led the Regulators to retaliate; capturing and lynching Wilkerson afterwards.
-It wasn't until the Mexican–American War that the two set aside their differences and joined together with Captain L. H. Mobitt's company.
+It was only the Mexican–American War that would make the two set aside their differences, when they joined Captain L. H. Mobitt's company.

-Harrison County Sheriff John J. Kennedy and county judge Joseph U. Fields helped end the conflict siding with the law and order party.
-Regulator leader Charles W. Moorman was eventually assassinated in 1850.
+Harrison County Sheriff John J. Kennedy and County Judge Joseph U. Fields helped end the conflict siding with the law and order party.
+The Regulator leader Charles W. Moorman was eventually assassinated in 1850.